-Fourteen cities, towns, and villages (all local governments except the City of Cedarburg) participated with Ozaukee County and SEWRPC in a multi-jurisdictional planning process.
+- Fourteen cities, towns, and villages (all local governments except the City of Cedarburg) participated with Ozaukee County and SEWRPC in a multi-jurisdictional planning process.
 The County plan was adopted by the Ozaukee County Board on April 2, 2008, and all local plans were adopted in 2008 and early 2009.
 An amendment to the County plan to incorporate the land use plan maps adopted as part of the local comprehensive plans was prepared by SEWRPC in April 2009, and adopted by the Ozaukee County Board in May 2009.
-The report documenting the Ozaukee County comprehensive plan, as amended, was published in July 2009.

-Ten towns and one village are participating with Washington County and SEWRPC in a multi-jurisdictional planning process.
+The report documenting the Ozaukee County comprehensive plan, as amended, was published in mid-2009. - Ten towns and one village participated with Washington County and SEWRPC in a multijurisdictional planning process.
 The multi-jurisdictional plan was adopted by the Washington County Board on April 15, 2008.
-The plan report was published in September 2009.
-The Germantown Town Board adopted the multi-jurisdictional plan as the Town comprehensive plan in May 2008.
-SEWRPC prepared comprehensive plans for the Towns of Barton and Erin, which were adopted by the Town Board concerned in 2008.
-During 2009, SEWRPC completed draft comprehensive plans for the remaining eight participating local governments and worked with each community to hold open houses and public hearings prior to adoption of the plans.
-All local plans are expected to be adopted by the end of 2009.
-Work on publishing reports documenting the plans will likely continue into 2010.
+The plan report was published in late 2009.
+The Germantown Town Board adopted the multi-jurisdictional plan as the Town comprehensive plan in 2008.
+SEWRPC prepared comprehensive plans for the remaining nine towns and one village during 2008 and 2009, and worked with each community to review and adopt the plans.
+Local plans were adopted and published during 2008, 2009, and 2010.
+In August 2010, SEWRPC initiated work, at the request of Washington County, on an amendment to the multi-jurisdictional plan to incorporate the land use plan maps adopted by local governments into the multi-jurisdictional plan. - Thirteen towns participated with Walworth County and SEWRPC in a multi-jurisdictional comprehensive planning process.
+The Walworth County Board of Supervisors and the town boards of each of the 13 participating towns adopted the comprehensive plan by ordinance in late